oyarsa/graphmind/src/paper/gpt/README.md

 ### Usage

-This script requires the `OPENAI_API_KEY` environment variable to be set, either through the environment, the `.env` file at the root of the repository, or the `--api-key` argument.
+This script requires the `OPENAI_API_KEY` environment variable to be set, either through the environment or the `.env` file at the root of the repository.

 ```console
 $ uv run gpt graph run output/asap_filtered.json output/graph